ISCBH Webinars

 Osteogenesis Imperfecta

-We’ll be looking into each topic with a futuristic lens… and welcoming plenty of engagement between our moderators and audience!
+We looked into each topic with a futuristic lens… and welcomed plenty of engagement between our moderators and audience!
 Together we can work to channel our future efforts to address those unmet needs.

-The webinars will last one hour, starting with a 25 minute talk by our guest speaker, followed by a 35 minute Q&A and discussion session chaired by Professor Leanne Ward and Professor Erik Imel.
+The webinars lasted one hour, and started with a 25 minute talk by our guest speaker, followed by a 35 minute Q&A and discussion session chaired by Professor Leanne Ward and Professor Erik Imel.

 Webinar Series Convenors: